 Our Executive Management Team is based in our corporate offices in Brentwood, Tennessee (outside of Nashville).
 Our leadership is represented by professionals with decades of experience working in addiction treatment, healthcare management, and operation of treatment facilities.
 Our executive team brings together the best practices and industry expertise of treatment facility operations management and effective clinical staffing to make AAC a premier provider of addiction treatment.

 Our team is comprised of highly qualified, passionate individuals with experience in outpatient treatment.

-Peter Letendre, MA, CAGS, LMHC, LCDP, Chief Executive Officer and Clinical Director
+Peter Letendre, MA, CAGS, LMHC, LCDP, Chief Executive Officer of Rhode Island Operations

 Peter became interested in helping individuals who suffer from the disease of addiction, and mental health disorders, through his own recovery from drugs and alcohol, a process he began in 1987.
 By 1989, Peter was working with at-risk youth in the first of his many roles in prevention programs.
 For more than 25 years, Peter has treated clients in a variety of inpatient and outpatient behavioral health settings while maintaining a thriving private psychotherapy practice.
 Peter’s depth of experience with a diverse clientele has helped prepare him to be the leader in the industry that he is today.
 He graduated with High Honors from Rhode Island College in both his Master’s Degree Program in Mental Health Counseling and his Advanced Graduate Degree Programs.
 Peter is a licensed alcohol and drug counselor, as well as a licensed mental health counselor.
 He has specialized training in co-occurring disorders, motivational enhancement, and clinical supervision.
 In addition, Peter has also had extensive training and experience in executive leadership, business development, and senior management.